 Coca-Cola Scholars are well-rounded, bright students who not only excel academically, but are also actively involved in their schools.
 These leaders are passionate and service-oriented, and demonstrate a sustained commitment to bettering their community.

-No. The Coca-Cola Scholars Scholarship is achievement-based.
+No. The Coca-Cola Scholars Program scholarship is achievement-based.

 This scholarship is unique in that recipients have between 4-10 years to use their full award and may opt to defer all or part of the award within that 10-year timeframe.